MachinisteWeb/node-atlas/TLTR.md

 	},
 	"member": {                             /* The old version of "memberV2" page... */
 		"url": "/members-profile/:member/", /* ...with old route... */
-		"redirect": "/members/:member/",    /* ...kept for redirect to the new page... */ "statusCode": 301                   /* ...in permanent. */
+		"redirect": "/members/:member/",    /* ...kept to redirect to the new page... */ "statusCode": 301                   /* ...in permanent. */
 	},
 	"contact-us": {